 ““We all know our teachers have been on the frontlines during this pandemic,” indicated Dr. Kent P. Scribner, Superintendent of Fort Worth ISD.
 “These much-needed dollars to our education foundation will help our teachers bring new, innovative ideas to our students and help keep the students on track as we all face the challenges of a COVID learning environment.””.

-Dr. Kent P. Scribner - Superintendent of Fort Worth ISD
+Dr. Kent P. Scribner Former Superintendent of Fort Worth ISD

 ““The current pandemic has provided extraordinary challenges for all of us.
 For those facing homelessness, it only compounds an already difficult situation, stated Lauren King, Executive Director of Tarrant County Homeless Coaliltion.
 “Extra dollars, during these challenging times, are greatly appreciated and will be utilized to respond quickly to ensure basic needs are met and our community keeps people as safe as possible.””.